confluentinc/demo-scene/confluent-connector-github-demo/README.md

 The `model/GitHubPRInfo.java` file provides a record to map the JsonNode to, as you can see on line 70.
 The `model/GitHubPRState.java` file provides a data object for state tracking, implemented on line 116.

-The `serde/` folder provides a custom JSON serde, declared on line 59 and implemented on lines 89 and 143 to produce and collect the events.
+The `serde/` folder provides a custom JSON serde, declared on line 59 and implemented on lines 89 and 143 to handle the serialization and deserialization of events.

 ## Where to go from here